Agreeing to get Mayo Clinic’s first face transplant won’t undo his decision. But now he has a second chance for a normal life.

 But is is the right thing to do?
 After all, some painfully-religious folks had conniptions over smallpox inoculations.
 Also lightning rods.
 I’ve talked about that before.
 (October 16, 2016; August 21, 2016)

 But extreme medical procedures aren’t required.
-Not if expected results are “disproportionate to the expected outcome.”
+Not if they would be overly hard to endure, dangerous, “extraordinary, or disproportionate to the expected outcome.”
 (Catechism, 2278)

 Putting good health at the tip of my priority list, idolizing physical perfection, is not a good idea.
 Putting anything or anyone where God belongs is a bad idea, and I shouldn’t do it.
 (Catechism, 2112–2114, 2289)